 I jerk my thumb at Edward.
 "I thought you told me he wasn't your boyfriend."

-She makes that impatient little cough in the back of her throat that only teenage girls are capable of—where do they learn that?
-Do their mothers teach them?
+She makes that impatient little cough in the back of her throat that only teenage girls are capable of—where do they learn that?—and her face flushes hot.
 I've embarrassed her again.

 "That's not what I said."
-Dad, you idiot.
-She despises me.
+Clearly, she thinks I'm an idiot.

 But I was right before—she was trying to sneak out on Friday night.
 And here I thought she might have been seeing Mike Newton—she's friendly with him, and all.

-I don't like her being cagey with me like this.
+I don't like her being cagey with me.
 "Edward, here, very politely asked if I'd let you go out with him, and I want to tell him 'yes', but you have to be straight with me, Bells."

 She scowls at me.
 Across the room, Edward's no help at all.
 He's definitely biting back laughter.

 She brushes a hand across her hot, red face.
 "Yeah, he's my boyfriend."